Easter sunrise on Red Oak Mountain: ‘a magical moment’

 Reach Paul at [email protected]

-Randy Reiland
+Randy Rieland

 Randy Rieland was a newspaper reporter and magazine editor for more than 20 years, starting with stints at the Pittsburgh Press and Baltimore Sun, and moving on to become editor of Pittsburgh Magazine and a senior editor at Washingtonian magazine.